nogginly/1brc.cr/README.md

 ## Overall performance (so far)

+> TODO: results not yet updated with `b` variants which are fastest now.
+Coming soon.

 On a PC with AMD Ryzen 7 7735HS CPU, 16 cores, 32 GB, and running Linux, comparing with some other `1brc` contenders there's still room to do.
 See the [TODO](/TODO.md) list for changes so far and possible further improvements.

 | command                       | Lang    | mean              | stddev                |